orbitalquark/textadept/docs/faq.md

 configurable.

 Please see the [terminal version compatibility][] section of the appendix.
 If the feature in question is not listed there, it may be a bug.
-Please [contact][] me with any bug reports.
+Please contact me (mitchell.att.foicica.com) with any bug reports.

 [terminal version compatibility]: manual.html#Terminal.Version.Compatibility
-[contact]: README.html#Contact

 - - -